Greenfield University

 Greenfield University is a private University in Kaduna, Kaduna State, Nigeria.
-It was established in January 2019, and commenced the 2018/19 session in May 2019.
-According to The pro chancellor Simon Nwakacha, "The University has completed arrangement to start with three Faculties, namely; the Faculty of Social and management sciences, Faculty of Engineering and the Faculty of Science and Technology."
+It was established in January 2019, and commenced academic session in May 2019.
+According to The pro chancellor Simon Nwakacha, "The University has completed arrangement to start with three Faculties, namely: the Faculty of Social and management sciences, Faculty of Engineering and the Faculty of Science and Technology."

 A mass kidnapping of students occurred in 20 April 2021.

 History

 With the ever-growing demand on raising the Quality of Education in Nigeria, the Government has afforded Private Individuals the space to run and improve Tertiary Education in the Country.
 The Promoters of Greenfield University with a very long history of over 20 years of Delivering good quality education to numerous students at Nursery, Primary and Secondary school levels in Kaduna State believed in their capability to take advantage of this opportunity afforded to private individuals to establish and run an Admirable University of their own.
 The promoters under the Chairmanship of Engineer and Chief Simon Nwakacha therefore set out to establish Greenfield University, the first private university in Kaduna State.

 The work of establishing Greenfield University, began in November 2013 when the promoters declared their intention to the National Universities Commission (NUC) to set up the university.
 The name Green-field was chosen to depict the university as a place which is conducive for the development and advancement of a wide range of Knowledge, skills and services which are desirable for human development.
 The promoters in an interactive session assured members of the NUC of their full commitment to the development of a Unique University which will be a model of Excellence and a Reference for other universities in the Country in terms of extending the Frontiers of Knowledge and Service Delivery.
 With this, the approval to begin the Establishment of the University was given by the NUC in December 2013.